kosmickroma/DeepFin/README.md

 # DeepFin

-Slow, resumable crawler that pulls **active (for-sale)** and **recently-sold** Redfin listings for the Dallas–Fort Worth metro and stores them in the same PostgreSQL/PostGIS database as [lot-ledger](../lot-ledger).
+Slow, resumable data collector that pulls **active (for-sale)** and **recently-sold** Redfin listings for the Dallas–Fort Worth metro and stores them in the same PostgreSQL/PostGIS database as [lot-ledger](../lot-ledger).

-This repository is the standalone home for the scraper.
-It is intentionally separate from the main LotLedger app so crawling, schema changes, and rate-limit tuning stay isolated.
+This repository is the standalone home for the Redfin collection service.
+It is intentionally separate from the main LotLedger app so data collection, schema changes, and rate-limit tuning stay isolated.

 ---